runemadsen/Shanghai-Project-Template/README.md

 # Map Template

-The guide below shows how to create a map of Shanghai with your own data on Carto, as demonstrated in [this Carto map](https://jd3036.carto.com/builder/699904d2-7ae0-4be9-84c3-2f2e370fc263/embed).
+The guide below shows how to create a map of Shanghai with Carto using your own data.
+[This Carto map](https://jd3036.carto.com/builder/699904d2-7ae0-4be9-84c3-2f2e370fc263/embed) shows the final result.

 ## Getting Started

 ### Dashboard

-The dashboard is the place user can access their online map files on Carto’s website.
+The dashboard is the place to acces all online map files under an account .
 You may open your previous work or create a new map in the dashboard.

 ![Carto 13](assets/carto24.png)

 ### Creating a map

-If you have a Carto map file (xx.carto), you can simply drag and drop the file to this dashboard to upload it.
-To create a new map file, click the button “NEW MAP” on the top-right corner.
-Then it will lead you to the dataset page.
-On this page, you may see the existing datasets or you may drag and drop a CSV, XLS, ZIP, KML, GPX file here to upload your dataset.
-Here, we use the existing dataset “thisFile” to create the map (select it and click on the button in bottom-right corner “CREATE MAP”).
+If you have a Carto map file (`.carto`), you can simply drag and drop the file to this dashboard to upload it.
+To create a new map file, click the “NEW MAP” button in the top-right corner.
+This will lead you to the dataset page.
+On this page, you see your existing datasets, or you may drag and drop a `.csv`, `.xls`, `.zip`, `.kml` or `.gpx` file here to upload your dataset.
+Here, we use the existing dataset “thisFile” to create the map (select it and click on the “CREATE MAP” button in bottom-right corner).

 ![Carto 2](assets/carto22.png)